gerdb85/pdsnd_github/README.md

 ### Requirements

-This script is written in python (version 3.6.0) and relies on the following libarie:
+This script is written in python (version 3.6.0) and relies on the following library:
 * pandas (version 0.22)

 ### Credits